exophunk/y7k-smashbros/README.md

 - Use `gulp watch` to run webpack with filewatching and running the nodeserver with nodemon.
 - Check gulpfile for other, more specific run tasks

+#### Game Engine

 The client side game code is built on [Phaser](https://phaser.io).
 Phaser renders the game to HTML5 Canvas (Canvas mode is forced over WebGL for performance reasons).
 For the physics simulation, [p2.js](https://github.com/schteppe/p2.js) (phaser built-in release) is used.

+Most Game Logic is handled in the main game state [StatePlaying](https://github.com/exophunk/y7k-smashbros/blob/master/src/js/client/states/StatePlaying.js).

+There are two main entities in the game: Players and Throwables (Objects that a player can throw).

+#### Networking

 The serverside Code is built based on [Socket.io](https://socket.io) and exchanges game state between different game clients via websockets.
 The game simulation is not run serverside and the server is therefore only authorative in some cases.

-Most Game Logic is handled in the main game state [StatePlaying](https://github.com/exophunk/y7k-smashbros/blob/master/src/js/client/states/StatePlaying.js).
+The client is authorative about the own player position and any throwable object the player currently interacts with.
+By default, the client updates the server with a rate of 30x/s.

+The server sends updates of the world state to all connected clients at a rate of 20x/s (Tick rate).
+The world state snapshots are compressed by a simplified delta compression that only sends data to clients, that actually changed.

+To make enemy character movement smooth, entity interpolation is used with a default *Lerp Time* of 80ms.
+This gives clients enough time to smoothly render the entities positions even with network latency.

-Most Networking Logic is handled by the clientside Networking Handler and the serverside GameRoom
+Most Networking Logic is handled by the clientside [Networking](https://github.com/exophunk/y7k-smashbros/blob/master/src/js/client/handler/Networking.js) Handler and the serverside [GameRoom](https://github.com/exophunk/y7k-smashbros/blob/master/src/js/server/GameRoom.js).

 You can monitor the current server state and active rooms by visiting `/admin`.
 For accessing the serveradmin page, you need to set up `ADMIN_USER` and `ADMIN_PWHASH` (BCrypt hash) in the `.env` file.